Rob Weiss: Life and career

 Weiss, the eldest son of Lydia and Carl Weiss, was born in Baldwin, New York.
 He studied fashion and film at the Parsons School of Design but never graduated.
 Unemployed, he ended up living with his father in Lawrence in the Five Towns.
 He worked briefly as a nightclub promoter on Long Island.

 Weiss attended Woodmere Academy with Doug Ellin, creator of the HBO series Entourage, and wrote for the show.
 He wrote or co-wrote episodes, including "Aquamansion", "The Bat Mitzvah", and "The Sundance Kids".
 He served as an executive producer or co-executive producer on 67 episodes.

 In an August 2007 New York Observer interview with Ellin, he confirms that Weiss was the basis for the character of Billy Walsh, a perfectionist filmmaker who was a recurring character on the series.
 Ellin even asked Weiss if he'd play Walsh, but Weiss declined.
 Instead, the role went to Rhys Coiro, who looks similar to Weiss.

 Weiss was an executive producer on the HBO series How to Make It in America.

 In 2014, Weiss partnered with Davidoff to create the signature cigar line BG Meyer Cigar Co.; its launch was lauded by Cigar Aficionado.
-Deadline also reported Weiss was tapped by Sonny Barger and Fox 2000 to write and direct the feature film Hells Angels.
+Deadline also reported that Weiss was tapped by Sonny Barger and Fox 2000 to write and direct the feature film Hells Angels.

 Weiss wrote the story and produced the 2015 film adaptation of Entourage.
-He also served as an executive producer on 47 episodes of the HBO series Ballers from 2015-2019.
+He also served as an executive producer on 47 episodes of the HBO series Ballers from 2015 to 2019.